 Are Overground and DLR services affected by the train strike?

-There are no strikes planned to impact the DLR or London Overground (including the Night Overground) services.
+No. There are no strikes planned to impact the DLR or London Overground services.
 There may, however, be some disruption from station closures in the case of stations that also serve London Underground lines.
 You can also expect these services to be much busier than usual due to increased demand.

 Is the Elizabeth line running?

-No strike action is planned for the Elizabeth line, but it may be affected by station closures, and increased usage, as above.
+Yes.
+There is no strike action planned for the Elizabeth line.
+However, it may be affected by station closures and increased usage, as above.

 Are the buses running?

-Buses are running, but will likely be much busier than usual as strikes push more passengers onto alternative means of transport.
+Buses are running, but will likely be much busier than usual.

 How else can I get around London?

-The Santander Cycles are available for hire as usual, although it might be a little trickier than usual to grab a bike as more and more people will be using them.
-There’s also Dott, HumanForest, Lime Bikes, TIER, and Swapfiets as well as those handy little e-scooters available for hire across London.
+The Santander Cycles are available for hire as usual, although it might be a little trickier than usual to grab one, with more people using them.
+There’s also Dott, HumanForest, Lime Bikes, and TIER.
+And, of course, there are also those handy little e-scooters available for hire across London.

 Even more ways to get around